just me

 Hi!
 I'm Meg!

 After defending my thesis, I took a short break from academia to try out industry as a Machine Learning Engineer.
-While I learned at lot about machine learning methods, I was quite excited to return to my research on the photometric search for binary supermassive black holes.
-My astrophysical research interests are: massive time-domain surveys, galactic chemical evolution, supermassive black hole binaries, and quasar variability.
+While I learned at lot about machine and deep learning methods, I was quite excited to return to my research on single and binary supermassive black holes.
+My continued astrophysical research interests are: massive time-domain surveys, SMBH-galaxy co-evolution, supermassive black hole binaries, and general AGN and quasar variability.
 I especially enjoy researching hypervariable targets: the weirder/more variable, the better!
-My general research interests revolve around creating cutting-edge, computationally in-expensive data analysis techniques and pipelines, from Fourier analysis to Machine Learning algorithms.
-I'm passionate about science communication, mentorship, and open-source software development.
-My personal interests include stained glass art, astrophotography, and reading (I review books for publishers!).
-I would like to see all of the wonders of the world before 35 (2/7 done!) and visit 30 countries before 30 (18 down!).
+My general research interests revolve around creating cutting-edge, computationally in-expensive data analysis techniques and pipelines, from Fourier analysis to machine learning algorithms.
+I'm quite passionate about science communication, student mentorship, and open-source software development too.

 Looking for resources?